slaerez/myext/README.md

-# myext
+# myomiext
-Extensions for apps that support the Mangayomi system
+Extensions for Mangayomi (https://github.com/kodjodevf/mangayomi) and others that support its system